whyboris/utilitarianism.net/content/en/guest-essays/moral-psychology.md

 draft: false
 layout: "book"
 menu: "guest"
-weight: 3
+weight: 30
 image: "/img/essays/moral-psychology.jpg"
 imageCaption: "Moral Psychology and Utilitarianism"
 summary: "As an abstract ideal, utilitarianism may sound like simple common sense.
 But utilitarianism has some implications that are counterintuitive.
 This essay explores how psychological biases can explain anti-utilitarian intuitions."
-description: "Essay exploring Utilitarianism, its counterintuitive implications and how psychological biases can explain anti-utilitarian intuitions."
+description: "Essay exploring Utilitarianism, its counterintuitive implications and how psychological biases can explain anti-utilitarian intuitions.
+Moral psychology."
 ---

 {{< guest-disclaimer >}}